Sewage Operation & Maintenace

 Program Entry Points

-All Huron County properties with a STS will be entered into the state-mandated O&M Program by one of the following ways:
+All Huron County properties with a Sewage Treatment System (STS) will be entered into the state-mandated O&M Program by one of the following ways:

 Existing Installation Permits

 Once a property is entered into the O&M program, HCPH will determine if an existing installation permit is on file for the property.
 If no permit is on file, property owners may choose to have a STS component verification completed.

 To find out if you have an existing installation permit on file for your property call 567-244-3239.

 If a property's STS does not have an existing installation permit, property owners choose not to verify components, or components cannot be verified, a STS will need to be installed on the property.

 STSs that have an existing installation permit or whose components are able to be verified will be evaluated to determine if the system is causing a public health nuisance according to Ohio Revised Code 3718.